Officials warn of commuter chaos from Connecticut derailment

 Regular service will run from the Stamford station and South Norwalk station to Grand Central Terminal in New York.
 Limited service will run from Westport.

-Morning commuter train service would run every 20 minutes from New Haven to Bridgeport on the New Haven commuter line, the state Department of Transportation said.
+The state Department of Transportation said that during the morning commuter train service would run every 20 minutes from New Haven to Bridgeport on the New Haven commuter line.

 Two buses will run from Bridgeport to Stamford Station bypassing the site of the accident.